GustavoVasconcelos02/GustavoVasconcelos02/README.md

 ## About Me

-- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Studying Information Systems at the Federal University of Mato Grosso do Sul.
-- 🌱 Currently learning more about AI/ML and its applications.
-- 🤖 Focused on developing custom chatbots, AI Agents, and general automations using AWS AI services.
-- 📜 AWS Certified Cloud Practitioner (CLF-C02).
+I'm Gustavo, a software developer passionate about AI, automation, and cloud technologies.
+Currently studying Information Systems, I focus on building custom chatbots, AI Agents, and automations using AWS AI services.
+As an AWS Certified Cloud Practitioner, I enjoy creating scalable and efficient solutions.
+Always learning and exploring new ways to solve real-world problems with code.

 ---